You May Also Like

 Online Bachelors of Accounting

-According to the National Center for Educational Statistics in the fall of 2013, there were 5,522,194 students enrolled in any distance education courses in degree-granting postsecondary institutions.
+According to the National Center for Educational Statistics in the fall of 2021, there were 8.5 million students enrolled in at least one distance education course in degree-granting public postsecondary institutions.
 The great thing about a bachelor’s degree in accounting is that it can be completed on campus, online or in a hybrid program.
 Students learn the same curriculum regardless of his or her chosen educational modality.

 Careers in Accounting